toninorair/smart-traces-ethereum-dapp/README.md

 # Project  - *Ethereum IPFS DApp, Geo media messages*

-**Geo media messages** is an DApp app that allows a user to add private and public media messages on the map.
+**Geo media messages** is an DApp app that allows users to add private and public media messages on the map.
 Simple contract *[SmartTrace](https://github.com/antonina-cherednichenko/smart-traces-ethereum-dapp/blob/master/app/contracts/SmartTrace.sol)* is written in [Solidity](https://github.com/ethereum/solidity).
 [Embark](https://github.com/iurimatias/embark-framework) framework is used for development.
 Media files and text messages are stored in [IPFS](https://ipfs.io/)

 ## User Stories